Jasigler/Hacker-News-Challenge-API/README.md

 ### Running Tests

-A seperate Xunit project exists within the solution.
+A separate Xunit project exists within the solution.

 To run tests:
 ```sh